cschpc/epmhpcgpu/README.md

-# Dataset and files for the paper Evaluating Programming Models for the HPC GPU Ecosystem
+# Dataset and scripts for the paper Evaluating Programming Models for the HPC GPU Ecosystem

 # Directories